abdirahodan/abdirahodana/content/blog/her-equation-series/Introduction.md

 ---
 title: "When Weather Turns Deadly: Climate Change, Infant Health, and Women’s Safety"
 weight: 1
-subtitle:"Climate change isn't just about hotter summers and rising seas -- it touches the most vulnerable parts of our lives.
-My research explores how climate stressors like pollution and extreme weather events affect infant mortality rates (IMR) in the United States, and how these pressures connect to gender-based violence (GBV)."
+subtitle: "Climate change isn't just about hotter summers and rising seas --- it touches the most vulnerable parts of our lives.
+My research explores how climate stressors like pollution and extreme weather events affect infant mortality rates (IMR) in the United States, and how these pressures connect to gender-based violence (GBV).
+The findings show that climate change is not just an environmental crisis, but also a public health and equity crisis."
 excerpt: ""
 date: 2025-02-18
 draft: false
 ---

-For as long as I can remember, I've been drawn to how numbers reflect real lives.
-Behind every dataset, there's a story --- of people, communities, and the systems that shape them.
-Her Equation was born from that belief: that data, equity, and sustainability are deeply connected, and that numbers can give voice to issues that often go unseen.

-This series is my space to bridge what I've learned in economics and data science with the causes that matter most to me --- gender equity, sustainability, and social justice.
-Each post tells a story about how women and vulnerable populations experience the world differently, especially in the face of climate, economic, and social change.

-Being a woman of color and Muslim, I've always felt a deep responsibility toward social justice --- especially women's rights.
-My interest isn't only driven by the alarming global reality that over one-third of women and girls experience violence, but also by what I've witnessed and heard from my own country.
+Climate change isn't just about hotter summers and rising seas --- it touches the most vulnerable parts of our lives.
+My research explores how climate stressors like pollution and extreme weather events affect infant mortality rates (IMR) in the United States, and how these pressures connect to gender-based violence (GBV).
+The findings show that climate change is not just an environmental crisis, but also a public health and equity crisis.

+The central question I asked was: How do CO₂ emissions, air pollutants, and extreme weather events shape infant mortality across U.S. states?
+And how do factors like income inequality and gender-based violence amplify these risks

+#### Data & Method

+-   To answer this, I used national data from agencies like the CDC, EPA, and NOAA.
+Variables: Infant mortality, CO₂, NO₂, O₃, PM10, extreme weather events, household income.

+-   Method: A two-way fixed effects model, which controls for differences across states and years.

+-   Analysis Tools: Data cleaning and visualization in R.

+This approach made it possible to isolate how climate stressors interact with socioeconomic factors to affect infant health

+#### Key Findings

+**The CO₂ Paradox**

+**NO₂'s Harmful Effects**

+**Weather Shocks & Preparedness**

+#### Equity Angle
+Across the board, income mattered most.
+Wealthier states had lower IMR regardless of climate stress, showing that economic stability provides a safety net.
+But for poor households, environmental shocks like cyclones and pollution worsened vulnerabilities — raising risks of both infant deaths and gender-based violence
+#### Why It Matters
+These findings show that climate change is inseparable from health equity.
+Policies that fight climate change must also address air quality, income inequality, and GBV support services.
+Protecting women and children isn’t a side effect of climate policy — it must be central to it.
+Climate policy is health policy.
+Protecting the planet means protecting people, especially women and children who carry the heaviest burden.
+By integrating environmental, social, and economic strategies, we can build resilience where it matters most.